Rust for Backend: axum and tokio in Real Services

-For years Rust was positioned as a language for “systems programming” — operating systems, drivers, database engines.
-In 2023 that perception is outdated.
-With tokio as the async runtime and axum as the HTTP framework, writing web services in Rust is reasonably comfortable, and the performance difference vs Go or Node is real.
+For years Rust was positioned as a language for systems programming — operating systems, drivers, database engines.
+That perception is now outdated.
+With tokio[1] as the async runtime and axum[2] as the HTTP framework, writing web services in Rust is reasonably comfortable, and the performance difference vs Go or Node.js is real.

 The Current Stack

-When people talk about “backend in Rust” in 2023, they almost always mean this combination:
+When people talk about “backend in Rust”, they almost always mean this combination:

 - tokio: the dominant async runtime.
 Handles a high number of concurrent tasks with a small OS thread pool using a work-stealing scheduler.